Channakeshavareddy123/Blinkit-Sales-Data-Analysis-/README.md

 Conducted a comprehensive analysis of Blinkit’s sales performance, customer satisfaction, and inventory distribution using Power BI, leveraging KPIs and visualizations to uncover key insights and opportunities for optimization
 Key Performance Indicators (KPIs):

-Sales Performance
+1.Sales Performance

-Total sales generated across all outlets.
+-Total sales generated across all outlets.

 Comparison of average sales per transaction by outlet location and size.